ejs-datetimepicker and ejs-timepicker’s times dropdown list globalization 12 and 24 hours format

 You may come across a problem during your angular project development, where you need to change an ejs-datetimepicker time format to 12 hours to 24 hours.

-Maybe you want to display time format according to your country’s language or maybe you want right to left (RTL) layout for language like Arabic, Urdu, Hebrew, etc instead of AM and PM.
+Maybe you want to display the time format according to your country’s language or maybe you want a right to left (RTL) layout for languages like Arabic, Urdu, Hebrew, etc instead of AM and PM.
 Well, you can achieve this by globalization in the angular time picker component.

 Let’s start building an application to globalize ejs-timepicker